sanjuthomas/kafka-connect-orientdb/README.md

 ## Data Mapping
 OrientDB can operate both in schema-full and schemaless mode.
-This Sink Connector assume that the OrientDB is operating in schemaless mode.
+This Sink Connector assumes that the OrientDB is operating in schemaless mode.
-Upon receiving a collection messages from the broker, the connector transformer would transform the message to a format that can be written to OrientDB document store.
+Upon receiving a collection of messages from the broker, the connector transformer would transform the message to a format that can be written to OrientDB document store.
 As of today, this connector supports JSON messages.
-I'm happy to  write support for other serialization formats such as Apache Avro if anyone wanted it.
+If anyone wants, I'm happy to write support for other serialization formats, such as Apache Avro.

 **For stand-alone mode**, please copy ```kafka_home/config/connect-standalone.properties``` to create ```kafka_home/config/orientdb-connect-standalone.properties``` file.
 Open ```kafka_home/config/orientdb-connect-standalone.properties``` and set the following properties to false.